bytedance/libtpa/doc/user_guide.rst

 **techo**

 It's another debug tool, which simply echos back what it receives from the client.
-It's normally used together with swing, to check the libtpa TCP connection.
-Like swing, it can also serve as an example on how to write a libtpa server program.
+It's normally used together with swing, to check the Libtpa TCP connection.
+Like swing, it can also serve as an example on how to write a Libtpa server program.
 The usage is simple: just provide the port to listen on.

 .. code-block:: text